 Day 2: We ride to the headwaters of the south fork of Solomon Creek, have our lunch viewing the waterfalls that cascade high on a rock outcropping.
 Return to the cabins at approx. 4 PM.

-Day 3: We pack up all of the gear following the main Solomon creek, then over the pass (elevation is approx. 6500 feet) on a small drainage that leads us to camp and south fork of the Wild Hay River.
+Day 3: We pack up all of the gear and head out following the main Solomon creek, then over the pass (elevation is approx. 6500 feet) on a small drainage that leads us to the tent camp and south fork of the Wild Hay River.
 Approx. 8 hours

 Day 4 & 5: We have several options for riding including a ride to the upper end of Moosehorn Lakes on Jasper’s north boundary.
 Up to the headwaters of Solomon Creek, or through the Keyhole to Park Basin, Laura and Grindstone Passes.
 All of these trips take you above timberline and Jasper’s north boundary.